nwchemgit/nwchem-wiki/VEM-Model.md

 default.
 If the user wants to use the default COSMO radii in such calculations (this is not recommended) the option `do_cosmo_smd .false.` should be specified.

+## SMSSP estimate of the solute–solvent dispersion contribution

 If the SMSSP estimate of a solute–solvent dispersion contribution to the solvatochromic shift is desired, the following options should be
 used: